DhruvGodambe/meme-factory-web3/README.md

 - `currentFees`: ETH balance available for purchases
 - `priceMultiplier`: Markup multiplier (default: 1200 = 20%)
 - `nftForSale`: Mapping from tokenId to sale price
+- `heldTokenIds`: Array tracking all tokenIds held by this contract (for enumeration and floor price calculation)
 - `ethToTwap`: Accumulated ETH for buyback operations
 - `lastTwapBlock`: Last block TWAP was executed
 - `TWAP_INCREMENT`: Amount of ETH per TWAP operation (1 ETH)